modularml/mojo/stdlib/docs/vision.md

 ## Principles

-The following are “North Star” principles for the Mojo Standard Library.
+The following are “North Star” principles for the Mojo standard library.
 These principles will inform multiple future decisions from what features we work on to what bugs we prioritize during triage.
 In short, the standard library vision is the ideal we may never reach, but we collectively show up every day